PeterPavicic/MasterThesis/notes.md

+# Questions:

+- What is the difference between `userPosition` in P\&L subgraph and `netUserBalances` in positions subgraph??

 # TODO:
 - [ ] Price volume, liquidity measure (spreads)
 - [ ] Bid ask spread?
 How to get it?